-- Visit school sites and coordinate with school officials to gain program buy-in and approval. - Obtain parental consent, obtain assent from screening participants, receive student referrals for school officials, and administer the screening tool. - Coordinate confidential screening spaces either in person or with HIPAA protected web platforms and protocols for each site - Partner with local mental health and health service providers, compiling a shareable resource list of providers accepting referrals from screenings and other resources. - Provide clinical interviews with students who score positive on the screening questionnaire.
-Determine whether the youth would benefit from a referral for further evaluation. - Develop a written plan for managing crisis situations and reporting cases of abuse to be distributed and reviewed with the screening team, school administrators/staff in the event of reported abuse or crisis. - Inform families of referral recommendations and provide assistance to parents with obtaining a complete post-screening evaluation. - Connect families with appropriate mental health referrals and health insurance, ensuring they are provided access to resources related to their child's mental health. - Provide educational materials regarding mental health issues to parents. - Provide individual student meetings to follow up on status and success of referrals, meetings with parents to increase access to services, discuss status of referrals, resources, releases of information, connecting parents to support services, parenting classes, and other resources. - Provide Prevention Groups that shall: - Teach youth effective coping strategies to improve emotional health and prevent mental illness using evidence-based strategies and curriculum with psychoeducation and mindfulness tools to increase resiliency and coping mechanisms - Provide weekly groups on participating campuses (up to 8 weekly sessions/group) - Provide services to students whose mental health screenings show low-tomoderate symptoms, who request practical tools to manage stress but face significant barriers due to mental health stigma or inability within the family to access traditional forms of mental health treatment
+• Visit school sites and coordinate with school officials to gain program buy-in and approval.

+- Obtain parental consent, obtain assent from screening participants, receive student referrals for school officials, and administer the screening tool. - Coordinate confidential screening spaces either in person or with HIPAA protected web platforms and protocols for each site - Partner with local and other mental health and health service providers, compiling a shareable resource list of providers accepting referrals from screenings and other resources. - Partner with school staff and administration to help identify accessible resources and services on campus mental health and academic support, as well as food, clothing and other needs. - Provide clinical interviews with students who score positive on the screening questionnaire.
+Determine whether the youth would benefit from a referral for further evaluation. - Develop a written plan for managing crisis situations and reporting cases of abuse to be distributed and reviewed with the screening team, school administrators/staff in the event of reported abuse or crisis.
+Work closely with school staff and administration to develop and build stronger safety nets of on campus supports for higher risk students. - Inform families of referral recommendations and help parents with obtaining a complete postscreening evaluation - Connect families with appropriate mental health referrals and health insurance, ensuring they are provided access to resources related to their child's mental health. - Provide educational materials regarding mental health issues to parents. - Provide individual student meetings to follow up on status of referrals, create and reinforce safety plans for higher risk students, directly connect students to on campus resources, meetings with parents to increase access to services, discuss status of referrals, resources, releases of information, connecting parents to support services, parenting classes, and other resources. - Provide Prevention Groups that shall: - Teach youth effective coping strategies to improve emotional health and prevent mental illness using evidence-based strategies and curriculum with psychoeducation and mindfulness tools to increase resiliency and coping mechanisms - Provide weekly groups on participating campuses (up to 8 weekly sessions/group) - Provide services to students whose mental health screenings show low-to-moderate symptoms, who request practical tools to manage stress but face significant barriers due to mental health stigma or inability within the family to access traditional forms of mental health treatment